cchowgule/esa/methods.md

 The "geometry" column represents the boundaries of the PAs not including the 1,000 m buffers.
 Therefore, the buffers would be the set of polygons extending from the current geometry columns outward 1,000 m.
 The polygons include a Z axis which is not relevant for the current analysis.

 These buffers do not take into account the fact that most of the PAs are contiguous and along Goa's eastern border.
 The buffers overlap each other, other PAs or fall outside the state.
 They need to be clipped to account for these inconsistencies.
+Because of minor misalignments between the polygons representing each PA and the polygon representing the state, there are artifacts left over from the clip.
+These small areas along the state border and at the points where PAs meet need to be deleted leaving only the single buffer polygon.

 The state's boundaries are taken from [the SHRUG](https://www.devdatalab.org/shrug) and preprocessed to include only the polygon representing Goa and have been reprojected into [EPSG:7779](https://spatialreference.org/ref/epsg/7779/).